 Vivienne is a Reader and Senior Lecturer in Social Justice Journalism and Knowledge Exchange at London College of Communication, part of the University of Arts London.

 She founded the Refugee Journalism Project, an initiative that supports forcibly displaced and exiled journalists to re-connected with their careers in the UK.
 It focuses on helping them to become better connected within the industry, updating their journalistic skills and getting more of their voices into the mainstream media.
 Prior to joining academia, Vivienne worked as a current affairs producer with the BBC and a news reporter with The Voice newspaper group.
 Her journalistic work has focused on issues such as deaths in custody, inequalities in the education system and miscarriages of justice.
 Vivienne is Fellow at the Royal Society of the Arts.
-She also sits on the committee of the Association for Journalism Education, a body that represents university educators in the UK and Ireland.

 Hanna Modder, Contributor

 Hanna is a journalism student at London College of Communication.
 Originally from Germany, she came to London to study in 2019.
 Whilst she enjoys talking and writing about everything from fashion to science, she is especially interested in reporting on untold stories or unseen points of view.
 For the Refugee Journalism Project, she creates content on the project’s activities and progress across several channels.

 Before joining the Refugee Journalism Project as a student, Hanna has volunteered as at a German refugee camp, a paediatric ICU and with a women’s rights organisation in Germany.
 Her time with these projects motivated her to join the RJP to be able to support the freedom of speech and press.

 Outside of uni, Hanna works as a singer.